“You are stupid.”

 Is this just me?

 Here’s how you avoid anxiety.
-Connection:

-- with lover and family
+- Lover and family

-- with your faith
+- Your faith

-Connection solves anxiety and helps with career.
+Connection solves anxiety and helps with your career.
 Connection is the best medicine.
 It cures. it saves lives.

 I read a study and I believe it.
 The best people for your career are not your friends or close associates.